-IMDG Code Supplement, 2022 Edition
+IMDG Code Supplement, 2024 Edition

 The International Maritime Dangerous Goods Code (IMDG Code) lays out the regulatory framework for all aspects of handling dangerous goods and marine pollutants in sea transport, but does not include all details of procedures for packing of dangerous goods or actions to take in the event of an emergency or accident involving personnel who handle goods at sea.
-This Supplement presents the publications associated with the IMDG Code that cover these aspects of the transport of dangerous goods.

-The 2022 edition of the Supplement features:
+The 2024 edition of the Supplement features:

-• the Medical First Aid Guide for Use in Accidents involving Dangerous Goods (MFAG);
+- the Medical First Aid Guide for Use in Accidents involving Dangerous Goods (MFAG)

-• the Reporting procedures;
+- the Reporting procedures

-• the Recommendations on the safe use of pesticides in ships;
+- the Recommendations on the safe use of pesticides in ships

-• other appropriate resolutions and circulars pertaining to the transport of dangerous goods, including *Guidelines for the implementation of the inspection programmes for cargo transport units* (MSC.1/Circ.1649) and the *List of non-exhaustive voluntary guidance on pest contamination* (MSC.1/Circ.1650).
+- other appropriate resolutions and circulars pertaining to the transport of dangerous goods, including Guidelines for the implementation of the inspection programmes for cargo transport units (MSC.1/Circ.1649) and the List of non-exhaustive voluntary guidance on pest contamination (MSC.1/Circ.1650).

 The IMDG Code Supplement should be of interest to maritime administrations, shipping companies, manufacturers, packers, shippers, feeder services such as road and rail, and port authorities.